josecastillolema/krkn-operator/README.md

 ```

 ### Undeploy controller
-UnDeploy the controller from the cluster:
+Undeploy the controller from the cluster:

 ```sh
 make undeploy